QuizandSurveyMaster/quiz_master_next/readme.txt

 = Different Types Of Questions =
 You can have **multiple choice** (radio buttons), **true and false**, **open answer** question, **drop down**, **multiple response** (checkboxes), **fill in the blank**, **number**, **captcha**, and **accept**.
 More types are being supported in future updates!

-= Mulitple Landing Pages For Each Quiz =
+= Multiple Landing Pages For Each Quiz =
 Each quiz can have **unlimited** results pages that can be customized with your text.
 Show different results pages based on the users score!

 = Emails After Completion Of Quiz =